zachgk/catln/docs/philosophy/choice.md

 The apply statement can also describe a path of definitions to describe where to apply the annotations.
 Files that focus on these apply statements can be treated like configuration files where additional information to resolve these choices are.
 These statements work where the latest one takes effect, so they can be part of both libraries and directly used by users.

 For a user, these name configuration files can be used to create final overrides.
 This follows the idea of "make it work, make it right, make it fast".
-The main code files are able to fully describe how to make it work right.
+The main code files are able to fully describe how to make it work and make it right.
 Then, only the final override needs to be touched to make it fast.

 ### Dispatch Choices